jewettaij/calc_writhe/README.md

-To minimize this, the distance between consecutive points on the curve should be smaller than the distance between other pairs of points on the curve (and preferably uniform throughout the curve).
+To minimize this, the distance between consecutive points on the curve should be smaller than the distance between other pairs of points on the curve (and preferably reasonably uniform throughout the curve).
 Smoothing or interpolating the curve beforehand can help.
 (If it helps, a simple command line interpolation tool is available [here](https://github.com/jewettaij/moltemplate/blob/master/moltemplate/interpolate_curve.py), with documentation [here](https://github.com/jewettaij/moltemplate/blob/master/doc/doc_interpolate_curve.md).)

 #### *Not for use on open curves*